 From specializations to AI assistance to resume reviews, job search sites provide a variety of services for their users.
 Before choosing a site to focus your job search on, determine which features and services matter most to you.

 Job search scams are widespread and harmful.
-Be careful with your personal data and vet the roles that you apply to carefully.
-Arm yourself with a realistic understanding of your industry and its practices and stay skeptical of offers that sound too good to be true.
+Be careful with your personal data, and vet the roles you apply for carefully.
+Arm yourself with a realistic understanding of your industry and its practices, and stay skeptical of offers that sound too good to be true.

 Resources to Help With Your Job Search